 Visiting Scholars Programme

+Once your Application is accepted, you will be offered desk space and library access.
 All visitors are welcome to attend the many public events at the School of Law, including the visiting speaker series, public lectures, and other events.
-Please go to home page for a list of upcoming events.
+Details of which are available here

 The School may be in a position to assist with travel and accommodation expenses in exceptional cases.
 Applications from self-funded scholars are welcomed.

 Please note that the School does not provide assistance on immigration and work visas.
 Scholars are responsible for ensuring that they have the correct travel documentation to visit the UK, including visas.